GanithaNetra/GanithaNetra/README.md

 ### Rules & Regulations

-   -  Maximum duration of the video is FIVE minutes.
+   -  Maximum duration of the video shall be FIVE minutes.
    -  Share the video links (through the Google form shared) after uploading it in the personal drive.
    -  Only self made videos are allowed.
 Downloaded/ edited videos from external sources are not accepted in the competition.
    - Theme of the video shall be "Mathematics in Nature".